landoncrabtree/demeter-public/README.md

 **CONTACT**

-If you need to contact me regarding Demeter, you may do so through email (me@landon.pw) or Discord: Landon#1718.
+If you need help regarding Demeter, join our support Discord: https://discord.gg/3vY2gbkxrF.
+Support is only provided to buyers.